ROCm/rocmProfileData/README.md

 ## Tools

+#### Raptor
+Raptor is an RPD post-processing script (raptor/raptor.py), plus a parsing class to enable deeper analysis with Python Pandas.
+See the raptor [README](raptor/README.md) for more information.

 #### runTracer.sh
 RunTracer.sh is used to launch and trace a program.
 It is installed in the system path as part of 'make install'.
 It can trace any process and its subprocesses.
 ```